defenseunicorns/uds-docs/src/content/docs/structure/packages.md

 ### GitLab's UDS Package Anatomy

 GitLab is the cornerstone application in the UDS Software Factory.
-You can view the UDS Package for GitLab [on Defense Unicorn's GitHub](https://github.com/defenseunicorns/uds-package-gitlab).
-This dive into UDS Package anatomy will use the repo as it existed in release [v17.3.6-uds.1](https://github.com/defenseunicorns/uds-package-gitlab/tree/v17.3.6-uds.1).
-That is, GitLab version 17.3.6, second package release for that version (zero-indexed).
+We will dive into the UDS Package anatomy, using Gitlab as an example.

 Rather than reviewing the repo according to the alphabetical ordering of it's directories as in the table above, components of the repo are discussed in terms of how they build to produce a UDS Package, and not all components will receive the same screen-time, rather, what follows is something of a guided tour through the repository.